Sanyao poisonings: Poisonings

 Strange deaths of animals and fish began in the Sanyao Management District (三姚管理区) in June 1995.
 They were not given much attention then.
-Beginning in August 1995, along with the deaths of animals began strange deaths, diseases and fainting of people on the street.
-After that, locals began to accuse the gold mining company Lixing Co., Ltd. Once a group of people stormed the building of this company.
+Beginning in August 1995, along with the deaths of animals, began strange deaths, diseases and fainting of people on the street.
+After that, locals began to accuse the gold mining company, Lixing Co., Ltd. Once a group of people stormed the building of this company.
 After this incident, a special working group was corrected in the area.
 This company was engaged in smelting gold mines.
 In May 1995, they launched a trial production.
 This contributed to the death of crops in the fields, plague of fish, death of chickens and livestock.
 After complaints from residents, production was halted, but the company continued covert production.
 Some locals thought it was a plague and fled the area.
-Then schools and factories were closed, all exits were closed and there was chaos.
+Then schools and factories were closed, all exits were closed, and there was chaos.
 On August 27, a pond with a large number of dead fish fry was discovered.
 More than 10 empty bottles of tetramine were found near the reservoir.
 After this finding, police began to suspect intentional mass poisoning.
 Due to the fact that the relatives of the locals refused to perform autopsies, it was impossible to determine the exact cause of death.
 Police have met with significant opposition to dissecting the bodies of those killed by local prejudices.
-After some time, with the help of local authorities, relatives of the 6 dead agreed to an autopsy.
+After some time, with the help of local authorities, relatives of the six dead agreed to an autopsy.
 Testing of samples began on October 17.
-On November 21, after a detailed examination of samples from the stomachs of humans and animals, the investigation found that all were poisoned with fluoroacetamide and sodium fluoroacetate and it was a deliberate mass poisoning.
+On November 21, after a detailed examination of samples from the stomachs of humans and animals, the investigation found that all were poisoned with fluoroacetamide and sodium fluoroacetate, and it was deliberate mass poisoning.